foundling/Python-Book/templates/chapters/functions.md

 ### What is a function?

-There are special ways to create new things in a program.
-One way is to use the `=` operator.
-Another way is the `def` keyword, which defines a function.
+There are special ways to create new objects in a program.
+One way is to assign a value to a name using the `=` operator.
+Another way is to use the `def` keyword. `def` defines a function and the argument(s) it takes.

-    def my_function():
+    def my_function(arg1):
-        #code goes here
+        print('I am a function with one argument {}: '.format(arg1))

 But what exactly *is* a function?
+A heavy question.
+Let's not talk about that just yet.

+How is a function used?
+Well, the code above is demonstrating part of that process, namely the definition state of a function.
+That happens first and once per unique function.
+But what follows is the function call.

+    my_function('Al was here!')

 If you recall from mathematics, a function expresses a relationship between some range of inputs and their outputs.
 Here is a mathematical function:

     f(x) -> x^2 | x e R

-I would read this from left to right to mean: 'Here is some function `f(x)` such that when given a particular input value, outputs that input times itself.
+I would read this from left to right to mean: 'Here is some function `f` that when you give it `x`, e.g. `f(x)`, outputs `x` to the 2nd power.
 The `| x e R` just stipulates 'for all Real numbers', or as they say, '... such that x is a member of the set of all Real numbers'.

 Here's an analogue in Python:

     def f(x):
         return x*x

+There is an enormous difference between first mathematical function and the second more procedural function.
+You don't need to dig into the mathematical function to write a program.
+However, the math determines the spectrum of data that function can take in the second function.

 In Python, we use `def` to indicate that we are defining a function.
 We name the function and provide a set of parentheses containing any arguments to it.
 Arguments aren't required, but the program will halt if it expects an argument when you've called it without one.
-This is

-The code contained in the function is always indented a standard number of spaces to the right (use 4 spaces) relative to the block of code you're in, which is relative to the function definition.
+The code contained in the function is always indented by a baseline number of spaces to the right (4 spaces is an okay indentation size) of each of the function's lines of code in the source text.

 But you can also do *this* in Python: